Santhosh-Mani/Santhosh-Mani.github.io/README.md

 -	Conducted the event as one of the student coordinators which augmented leadership qualities.

 ### Entrepreneurship Development Cell	(_June 2018 – March 2020_)
--	Served as the student representative and attended a state level conference on behalf of the institution.
+-	Served as the student representative and attended a state-level conference on behalf of the institution.